 Case Study: Automotive Parts Shipping

-Automotive parts come in all shapes, sizes, prices, and work with mechanics and other business, hence the need for dynamic and guaranteed shipping options.
-To handle less urgent customer demands, they offer standard shipping free to customers as an option.
+Since automotive parts come in all shapes, sizes, prices, and distributors work with mechanics and other businesses, there is a need for dynamic and guaranteed shipping options.
+To handle these parts, shipping costs are based off weight and value, and a threshold-based free shipping is offered.